 - Pharmacy or Big Box Store

-The least complicated option and the method I suggest using if you are just starting to shoot film is to mail your film to a photo lab to be developed and scanned.
-If you consistently shoot film, this can be a downside due to the fact that it can get really expensive.
+The easiest choice and the method I would suggest doing if you are just getting started using film is to mail off your film to a photo lab to be developed and scanned.
+A drawback to this is that it becomes really expensive if you are consistently using film.

-So long as you’re going through a moderate to high volume of film, there are a couple of things that you can do to help reduce your costs.
+So long as you’re using a moderate to high volume of film, there are two things that can be done to cut back on your expenses.

-Ordering a bulk roll of 100 feet of film and manually loading in into canisters by hand is one of the leading ways to reduce costs.
+Ordering a bulk roll of 100’ of film and loading in into canisters by hand is considered one of the most well known ways to lower your expenses.

-Once you’re done, you’ll end up having around 18 rolls of 36 frames.
-Depending on the film you are likely to save 20%-30%.
+Once you have finished, you’ll have around 18 rolls of 36 frames.
+Depending on the film stock you are likely to save 20%-30%.

-Be aware that you’re limited to bulk rolls of black and white film.
-This is in part because black & white film is a lot easier and more affordable to develop yourself.
+Another thing to keep in mind is that you’re only going to find rolls of black & white film.
+This is in part because black and white film is easier and cheaper to develop yourself.

-All film can be developed at home.
-In fact it is a great method to spend less so you can shoot more film with your Canon EOS Rebel S.
+All film can be processed by hand.
+It’s an excellent way to lower your costs so that you can use more film with your Canon EOS Rebel S.

-Black and white film is much less difficult to process at home.
-Developer temperature and time are not as critical to get correct with black & white film as time and temperatures are for transparency or color negative.
+Black and white film is by far the easiest to develop at home.
+Chemical temperature and development times are not as imperative to get correct with black and white films as they are for slide or color negative.